Key Takeaways

 2. Mortgage Points

 When you obtained your home loan, did you purchase mortgage points (aka discount points) to lower your interest rate?
 Good news!
-The IRS considers them to be prepaid interest so you can deduct the cost of the discount points.
+The IRS considers them to be prepaid interest so you can deduct the cost of the discount points in the year you paid them.
 One discount point equals 1% of the mortgage amount.
 Just be sure that the points weren’t for paying the lender’s costs (loan origination points), as these are not tax-deductible.

 3. Home Equity Loan Interest